Tickets for Vatican Gardens & Museums: Skip The Line

 - Tour of the Vatican Gardens (with audio guide) by eco-friendly open bus

 - Beverages and food

-Show your mobile ticket to the Vatican guards in front of the entrance to the Vatican Museums on Viale Vaticano.
+- Skip the lengthy lines by showing your smartphone ticket to the Vatican guards at the entrance (CASSA ONLINE E GRUPPI) of the Vatican Museums on Viale Vaticano

 - If a discounted ticket is presented without the required ID, the visitor will be asked to pay for a full price ticket in order to enter.
 The discounted ticket will not be refunded

 - Metro: Line A, stations Ottaviano - S.Pietro-Musei Vaticani or Cipro (from either station it's a 10-minute walk

 - Tram: 19, Piazza del Risorgimento (5-minute walk)